tapthoughts/Javascript-For-Beginners/README.md

 # js-practice
-A fun and basic set of codes to be used in javascript.
+Basic set of codes for learning js
-Specially for beginners.
+Specially for beginners
+Can be used for making projects